Pedro-Gregorio/TubeMod/README.md

 2. Change the name of the `manifest.json` to something like `manifest_chrome.json` to avoid conflicts.
 3. Also rename `manifest_firefox.json` to `manifest.json`.
-4. On firefox set it up as a temporary add-on by going to `about:debugging` and on the "Load Temporary Addon" click add and select any file of the repository.
+4. On Firefox set it up as a temporary add-on by going to `about:debugging` and on the "Load Temporary Addon" click add and select any file of the repository.
 5. Every time you make a change either reload the temporary add-on or remove it and add it again.
 The latter works better when dealing with js parts of the code.
 6. Before pushing your changes to GitHub, make sure to revert the name changes in the manifests.

+Before pushing to GitHub, please update [the release notes](./documentation/ReleaseNotes.md) with the feature you're adding.

+Some things to consider:

+- Keep your commit messages clean by starting with `Add`, `Change`, `Fix` or `Remove`, depending on what you're doing.
+- If possible, add evidences, of what you're working on, to the PR message.

 ## Features and Future Plans